-An excellent way to get a firsthand perspective is to rent timeshare before you make the decision to buy, preferably renting at the resort where you are considering purchasing.
+An excellent way to get a first hand perspective is to stay in a timeshare rental before you make the decision to buy, preferably renting at the resort where you are considering purchasing.
 While you are vacationing there, try to talk to other owners about their ownership experience.
 Assess the service you receive from the staff, the resort’s cleanliness, and quality of the facility maintenance and other details that matter less during a short-stay rental but could be indicators of a bigger problem you wouldn’t want to deal with long term.

 Use your calculator.
 Spend some time figuring how much you will be paying for your timeshare if you are borrowing money to make the purchase and will be repaying that money with interest.

 Research several resorts before you make your buying decision.
 Understand what benefits different brands of timeshare offer at no cost, which benefits they charge you for and how much they will charge, and which rights the initial timeshare owner has that may or may not transfer in a timeshare resale transaction.

 Search the internet.
 See what price others are paying for the timeshare you are consider buying.
 You can gauge this by the prices you see timeshare owners asking for their properties as timeshare resales.

 Analyze your own vacationing patterns and preferences.
 Don’t pay for benefits that you won’t be interested in using unless you think owning those benefits will make your timeshare easier to exchange in the future.